awray3/music_clf/README.md

-# Music CLF
+# Music Genre Classification

-Genre classification using the [GTZAN](http://marsyas.info/downloads/datasets.html) dataset.
+This repository contains the code for a music genre classifier written in Python using Tensorflow and Flask.

-This project was inspired by the [FMA dataset](https://github.com/mdeff/fma), though due to technical issues with this dataset I decided to instead use the GTZAN dataset.
+You can try it out for yourself on [Heroku](https://music-clf.herokuapp.com/), though be warned that it might fail for large files due to the computational limits of Heroku.

-You can find the deployed web app on Heroku: [https://music-clf.herokuapp.com/](https://music-clf.herokuapp.com/)
+This project was inspired by the [FMA dataset](https://github.com/mdeff/fma), though due to technical issues with this dataset I decided to instead use the [GTZAN](http://marsyas.info/downloads/datasets.html) dataset.

 # Usage